Yggdrasil Slots at Crypto Casinos

 What is Ethereum?

 Ethereum, sometimes called the “Revolutionary Development of Cryptocurrencies”, is a blockchain platform created and developed by an open-source community of developers and enthusiasts.
-The platform runs its own cryptocurrency, called Ether, and a software application framework that provides solutions for other applications built on top of the platform.
+The blockchain has its own token, named Ether, and a web technology architecture that offers implementations designed on top of the platform for other apps.
 Ethereum currently has an annual community budget of $2.5 million.

 Why should I care about Ethereum?